netvc/testing/draft-ietf-netvc-testing.md

 ## Still Image Pair Comparison

 A simple way to determine superiority of one compressed image over another is to visually compare two compressed images, and have the viewer judge which one has a higher quality.
 This is mainly used for rapid comparisons during development.
 For this test, the two compressed images should have similar compressed file sizes, with one image being no more than 5% larger than the other.
 In addition, at least 5 different images should be compared.

+## Subjective viewing test

+A subjective viewing test is the preferred method of evaluating the quality.
+The subjective test should be performed as either consecutively showing the video sequences on one screen or on two screens located side-by-side.
+The testing procedure should normally follow rules described in {{BT500}} and be performed with non-expert test subjects.
+The result of the test could be (depending on the test procedure) mean opinion scores (MOS) or differential mean opinion scores (DMOS).
+Normally, confidence intervals are also calculated to judge whether the difference between two encodings is statistically significant.

+## Expert viewing

+An expert viewing test can be performed in the case when an answer to a particular question should be found.
+An example of such test can be a test involving video coding experts on evaluation of a particular problem, for example such as comparing the results of two de-ringing filters.
+Depending on what information is sought, the appropriate test procedure can be chosen.

 # Objective Metrics